noni93/Task-Manager/design2.md

 on whether it passed the validation and added User object successfully to database or not.
 This relationship and responsibilities of validation and User accesses is same for LoginController except that it now access the database to read and not to write to it.
 There are also some classes that we haven't come across yet but we will know about them as we proceed in the development process.
+For Task problems,
+We have Task Class which contains attributes describing tasks which then depends User class which provides it information about the team or department that this task belongs to.
+We have ScheduleTasks class which depends on PrioritizeTasks class to get information about task priorities which then depends on Task object itself to access task's attributes such as priority, start and stop times, etc.
+Task class also depends on the ManageTasks class which serves as a communication channel between user's proposed tasks and managers of that team that have rights to manage tasks.
+For example, if manager approves the given task for his/her team then ManageTasks will be notified about this which then will talk to Task object to change its status attribute to approved, so the team can start working on that task.
+Finally, these all we have so far for our system design.

 Algorithms and Data Structures
 ------------------------------